back forward

 "Here some take their stand every night to"

-I repeated the last word of each phrase on the next page.
-It's a technique I vaguely remember reading was used in early books to aid the reader.
+The last word of each phrase repeats on the next page.
+It's a technique that was used in early books to aid the reader.

 "to observe whatever may appear in the heavens, whether"